10 Festive Halloween Attractions & Activities

 Location: Walt Disney World Resort’s Magic Kingdom in Orlando, Florida

-Halloween and theme park fanatics will be absolutely delighted with Disney World’s super festive annual Halloween celebration, which runs from the beginning of September through Halloween.
-This is the most festive and fun time to visit the park for Halloween lovers, as well as the perfect time for anyone wanting to enjoy the park at night with the advantage of less crowds, shorter ride wait times, and slightly cooler temperatures.
+Halloween and theme park fanatics will be absolutely delighted with Disney World’s super festive annual Halloween celebration.
+This special ticket festival runs select nights from mid-August through Halloween.
+This is the most festive and fun time to visit the park for Halloween lovers as there is just so much decor and fall treats to enjoy.
+Other benefits of attending this event include fewer crowds, shorter ride wait times, and slightly cooler temperatures.

-This festive celebration, known as Mickey’s Not So Scary Halloween Party, requires a special ticket purchase which will admit you into the park after regular closing.
 The level of Halloween related fun is hard to top here.
-One would think Halloween in Orlando does not sound like the ideal place, however, so much effort is put into this celebration, you won’t even care about the lack of foliage and unusually warm fall climate.
+One would think Halloween in Orlando does not sound like the ideal place to be, however, so much effort is put into this celebration, you won’t even care about the lack of foliage and unusually warm fall climate.
 From the moment you walk in, it’s all Halloween.
-Main Street USA is decorated gorgeously with all sorts of fall decor and 100’s of glowing Jack o’lanterns.
+Main Street USA is decorated gorgeously with autumn decor and 100’s of glowing Jack o’lanterns.

 Additional Halloween activities including Trick R’ Treating stations throughout the park (yes adults can trick or treat too!), a haunted stage show, an incredible Halloween themed fireworks show at the castle, a special Halloween parade with a headless horsemen, special fall pumpkin treats, Halloween music, and so much more!
 Rides like Pirates and The Haunted Mansion are even more fun this time of the year.
 There is a ghost lady entertaining guests in front of The Haunted Mansion as well as many other costumed characters including your favorite villains from both new & classic Disney films.

-Best of all, the wait times for the rides are virtually non existent as there are far less crowds at this special event in comparison to regular daytime hours.
-In addition, most of the guests are spread throughout the theme park enjoying the various Halloween festivities, and thus, traffic is not centered just around the rides.
+Best of all, the wait times for the rides are virtually non existent.
+Most guests are spread throughout the theme park enjoying the various Halloween festivities, and thus, traffic is not centered just around the rides.

 Check out the amazing Halloween themed fireworks show!